MIPO: Mutual Integration of Patient Journey and Medical Ontology for Healthcare Representation Learning

 \subsection{Knowledgeable Encoder}

-The Figure~\ref{fig:model2} shows the details of the knowledgeable encoder, in the form of a stacked integrator.
 The design of the integrator is inspired by NLP language modelling ERNIE~\cite{zhang2019ernie}.
 However, our proposed model is distinct from ERNIE in three aspects: 1) node embeddings of a knowledge graph is part of our end-to-end MIPO model, while ERNIE uses pre-trained entity embedding from a knowledge graph by TransE~\cite{bordes2013translating}; 2) MIPO has a hierarchical structure, where the underlying knowledgeable encoder is for medical code level and the upper patient encoder is for visit level, while ERNIE is a derivative of BERT, which has not such structure; 3) MIPO aims to improve the predictive performance with the given knowledge graph as supplementary information.